mtaborda/chalten/docs/Chalten.md

 programmer has to have special care because iterating over an interval with no end and/or beginning will never stop.

-## Which Calendars the model support?
+## Which Calendars the model support

 A Calendar is a way for counting the time.
 Along the history, different cultures used different ways of count the time, then we can find different calendars.